The Barkeater Cliff Rock Climbing

 For many reasons, this cliff is the perfect place for beginner and moderate climbers; there are plenty of routes in the 5.5 to 5.8 range, the routes are short enough to climb and rappel with one rope, and the gear, for the most part, is impeccable.
 Classic lines include, Mr. Clean (5.8), Big Bertha (5.6), Fun City (5.7), Yakapodo (5.6+), and Finger It Out (5.10); however, there are plenty of other routes that also deserve to be climbed.

 Just uphill from the town of Keene off route 73 is a road named "Alstead Hill Road".
 There is an obvious sign right before the turn, so you won't miss it.
 Take this road past the Barkeater Inn and Cross-Country Ski Center, and continue all the way to the end of the road (the road will turns to a maintained dirt about midway down it).
 Park at the end of the road in the Rock and River parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Barkeater Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Barkeater Cliff:

 Featured Route For The Barkeater Cliff

 Fun City 5.7 5a 15 V+ 13 MVS 4b New York

 : ... : The Barkeater Cliff

 As the name implies, this route is uber fun!!
 Hug the twin cracks in the right-facing corner, then step up, and into the corner proper.
 Surmount a high pedestal rock-up move and continue in the sustained and curving layback crack.
 Clip the chain anchors from a good stance and lower off, or belay your second from the stance so you don't miss out on seeing a moose in the beaver pond off to your right!...[more]
 Browse More Classics in New York